opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/optional_installing_a_driver_and_toolkit/installing_a_grid_driver_on_a_gpu-accelerated_ecs.rst

    Log in at the `official NVIDIA website <https://www.nvidia.com/object/nvidia-enterprise-account.html>`__ and enter desired information.

-   For details about how to register for an account and apply for a trial license, see `official NVIDIA help page <https://nvid.nvidia.com/NvidiaUtilities/#/needHelp>`__.
+   For details about how to sign up for an account and apply for a trial license, see `official NVIDIA help page <https://nvid.nvidia.com/NvidiaUtilities/#/needHelp>`__.

    .. note::